Candida auris: History

 The fungus spread to other continents and eventually, a multidrug-resistant strain was discovered in Southeast Asian countries in early 2016.
+The emergence of Candida auris on three continents is proposed to be as a result of global warming caused by climate change and has raised the danger that increased warmth by itself will trigger adaptations on certain microbes to make them pathogenic for humans.

 The first report of a C. auris outbreak in Europe was an October 2016 in Royal Brompton Hospital, a London cardiothoracic hospital.
 In April 2017, Centers for Disease Control and Prevention (CDC) director Anne Schuchat named it a "catastrophic threat".
 As of May 2017 the CDC had reported 77 cases in the United States.
 Of these, 69 were from samples collected in New York and New Jersey.

 As of 31 August 2019, the number of cases of people having contracted C. auris in the United States had risen to 806, with 388 reported in New York, 137 in New Jersey, and 227 in Illinois, according to the CDC.

 Since it was first observed in the United Kingdom, it has spread to more than 20 NHS Trust hospitals and infected 200 people.

 As of April 2019, the CDC has documented cases of C. auris from: Australia, Austria, Belgium, Canada, China, Colombia, France, Germany, India, Iran, Israel, Japan, Kenya, Kuwait, Malaysia, Mexico, the Netherlands, Norway, Oman, Pakistan, Panama, Russia, Saudi Arabia, Singapore, South Africa, South Korea, Spain, Switzerland, Taiwan, Thailand, the United Arab Emirates, the United Kingdom, the United States, and Venezuela.

 Candida auris fungus (C. auris) is a multidrug–resistant fungal infection that spreads in hospitals and is extremely deadly—killing as many as one in three who get it.